Canonical quantisation of telegrapher's equations coupled by ideal nonreciprocal elements: Time-reversal symmetry

-The time argument going to $-t$ is implicitly assumed here and henceforward.
-From \eqref{eq:PiX_conjugate} we infer the transformation
+Let us now examine the TR transformation in phase space.
+A general TR transformation stems from a rule in configuration space, as above, which induces an anticanonical transformation in phase space.
+Restricting ourselves to linear TR transformations, as is the case here, the canonical momenta transform with minus the inverse of the transpose.
+Explicitly, with the notation introduced in Eq. \eqref{eq:compactxTRS} but not making the argument explicit, we have

-Note, crucially, that in the reciprocal case the momenta are transformed into themselves, since in that case the anticommutator $\mSigma\omega\sigma^y+\omega\sigma^y\mSigma$ equals 0.
-Not so for the nonreciprocal case, in which there are terms that do not anticommute with $\omega\sigma^y$, and furthermore $\mathsf{\Sigma}$ is not even diagonal in $\omega$ and $\lambda$.
 Thus time reversal mixes the modes we are analyzing in the nonreciprocal case.
-In other words, this transformation structure, Eqns. \eqref{eq:compactxTRS} and \eqref{eq:PiX_conjugate_compact}, that is determined by the physical TR rule \eqref{eq:TRS1}, leads to transformation rules by the annihilation and creation operators in the quantum Hamiltonian, which will (will not) be invariant in the reciprocal (nonreciprocal) case.
-In fact, TR will generally mix the modes under study when the system is nonreciprocal.
+In other words, this transformation structure, Eqns. \eqref{eq:TRPhaseSpace} and \eqref{eq:zdef} , that is determined by the physical TR rule \eqref{eq:TRS1}, will generally mix the modes under study when the system is nonreciprocal.